Erica Di Ruggiero BSc., MHSc., PhD, RD

 - Co-Director, Introduction to Public Health Sciences, CHL5004H

-- Director, Collaborative Doctoral Program in Global Health Seminar, CHL5701
+- Director, Collaborative Doctoral Specialization in Global Health Seminar, CHL5701

 - Lead Instructor, Population Health Intervention Research, CHL7001H F5